AT&T’s ‘Internet Bill of Rights’ idea is just a power play against Google and Facebook

 But let’s just hear what AT&T has to say.

 “Courts have overturned regulatory decisions.
-Regulators have reversed their predecessors… it’s understandably confusing and a bit concerning when you hear the rules have recently changed, yet again,” writes chairman and CEO Randall Stephenson, who fails to mention that his company has been deeply involved in those changes, spending lavishly on lawyers, lobbyists, and the elections of officials friendly to the company.
+Regulators have reversed their predecessors… it’s understandably confusing and a bit concerning when you hear the rules have recently changed, yet again,” writes chairman and CEO Randall Stephenson, who fails to mention that his company has been deeply involved in those changes, spending lavishly on lawyers, lobbyists and the elections of officials friendly to the company.

 “AT&T is committed to an open internet.
 We don’t block websites.
 We don’t censor online content.
 And we don’t throttle, discriminate, or degrade network performance based on content,” he continues.
 “Period.”

 In fact, an FCC report issued early last year (just before inauguration day) concluded that “AT&T offers Sponsored Data to third-party content providers at terms and conditions that are effectively less favorable than those it offers to its affiliate, DirecTV.”
-And of course there’s the Facetime thing.
+And of course there’s the FaceTime thing.
 And the fact that paid prioritization isn’t mentioned by AT&T as a bad thing (it’s not “based on content” if it’s based on whose content it is).

 “But the commitment of one company is not enough,” Stephenson writes, as if the company’s commitment was not only real, but the only one extant.
 “Congressional action is needed to establish an ‘Internet Bill of Rights’ that applies to all internet companies and guarantees neutrality, transparency, openness, non-discrimination and privacy protection for all internet users.”

 The privacy protections AT&T lobbied to undermine?
 Never mind.
-Leaving aside that AT&T is the last company on earth we should listen to when it comes to such a theoretical Congressional action, this paragraph where the real sleight of hand happens.
+Leaving aside that AT&T is the last company on earth we should listen to when it comes to such a theoretical Congressional action, this paragraph is where the real sleight of hand happens.
 Three little words:

 “All internet companies.”